What is Tikkun Olam?

-A representative from TEC's Social Action Committee attends Women’s Interfaith Network every month where we learn about ideas to help others from other faith groups and participate in group projects.
+A representative from Social Action attends Women’s Interfaith Network every month where we learn about ideas to help others from other faith groups and participate in group projects.

 Conejo Valley Interfaith Refugee Welcome Committee

-Representatives from TEC's Social Action Committee join forces with other faith organizations to help refugees from various countries that are settling in our community.
-Presently we are focusing on Afghan families that will need clothing, furniture, food, and services such as tutoring, etc.
+Representatives from Social Action join forces with other faith organizations to help refugees from various countries that are settling in our community.
+Presently we are focusing on Afghan families that need clothing, furniture, food, and services such as tutoring, etc.

 - Adopt-a-Family: In October and November we collect hundreds of toys and other presents for the Westminster Free Clinic families, for Seniors from the Meals on Wheels Program from Senior Concerns, for the families of Many Mansions, for a few families in need in our preschool and religious school and thousands of dollars in gift cards to the homeless and near homeless of Harbor House.
-Our temple has been incredibly generous each year and it is the largest and most comprehensive Collection the SAC committee organizes each year.
+TEC has been incredibly generous each year and it is the largest and most comprehensive Collection the Social Action Committee organizes each year.

-- MMW (Monthly Mitzvah Wednesday): On the last Wednesday of the month temple members and preschool families donate fruit and vegetables to the Westminster Free Clinic’s Free Food Give-a-Way where they provide food for over 300 clinic families in need.
-Temple members also volunteer at WFC help package and distribute the food every Wednesday.
+- Monthly Mitzvah Wednesday: On the last Wednesday of the month, TEC members and preschool families donate fruit and vegetables to the Westminster Free Clinic’s Free Food Give-a-Way where they provide food for over 300 clinic families in need.
+TEC members also volunteer at Westminster Free Clinic to help package and distribute the food every Wednesday.

 Other Collections have included:

-- The Midnight Mission: Our congregation donate jackets, blankets and toiletries for those living on Skid Row in Los Angeles.
+- The Midnight Mission: Our congregation donates jackets, blankets and toiletries for those living on Skid Row in Los Angeles.

 - Jewish World Watch: We support this local organization that works to stop genocide globally.
 Events are planned yearly with Temple Etz Chaim.